1. INTRODUCTION

 Such control can be expressed, mainly, as the need for a company that performs activities of health interest (that is, that can cause damage to health) to be granted several permissions by the public power to operate.

 The main requirements so that companies subject to sanitary surveillance may perform their activities are generally listed below.
-We stress that such requirements may vary depending on the company’s specific activities and/or products manufactured.
+We stress that such requirements may vary depending on the company’s specific activities and/or products involved.
 Thus, references below should be adapted to each specific situation.

 1Available at https://www.ibanet.org/unit/Law+and+Individual+Rights+Section/committee/Healthcare+and+Life+Sciences+Law+Committee/3089.
 Access on September 13, 2021.